Ask Us: Can restaurants block off downtown parking? - Salisbury Post

 Linn’s file has the largest number of items in it, with Davis filing motions asking for more time to review more than 16,000 pages of evidence from the state.
 In court filings, Davis said he also received a DVD containing audio files and a “voluminous number of emails.”
 State prosecutors intend to introduce bank records, according to court documents.

-In Gibson’s and Morgan’s case file, there isn’t much more than the original documents charging them with a crime.
+In Gibson’s and Morgan’s case file, there isn’t much other than the original documents charging them with the crimes.

 This month, jury trials are resuming at the Rowan County Courthouse, but it’s unlikely the Landis embezzlement cases will be among the first cases.